Left-wing politics in Croatia: Croatian left during the 1990s

 In 1997, former minister of culture in SR Croatia and Vice-President of the Presidency of SFR Yugoslavia, Stipe Šuvar founded the Socialist Labour Party of Croatia.
 It was the first democratic socialist party in modern Croatia. Šuvar was a strong critic of the Tuđman regime and he spoke about the war crimes that the Croatian Army committed after liberating Kninska Krajina in 1995.
 While dining in a restaurant with his wife in Zagreb, Šuvar was brutally attacked and suffered heavy injuries because of his political views.

 For the 1997 presidential elections, the Social Democratic Party supported Zdravko Tomac as their candidate.
 Zdravko Tomac was a Croatian nationalist with social tendencies and Ivica Račan used him through the 1990s in order to get votes from centrist or right-wing voters.
 It proved useful in a short run but it failed on a long-term scale.
 Zdravko Tomac finished 2nd in the elections with 458,172 votes or 21.0%.
 Tuđmdan dominated the elections with 61.4% of the vote but Tomac defeated Vlado Gotovac, a candidate for the main opposition party, the Croatian Social Liberal Party who finished 3rd.

 After the presidential elections, it was clear that the Social Democratic Party became the main opposition party and at that time, they started planning a coalition with the Croatian Social Liberal Party for the upcoming parliamentary elections.
 In 1998, the president of the Social-Liberal party Dražen Budiša and Ivica Račan signed an agreement in which they committed themselves to enter a coalition.
 After further negotiations, it was decided that the Social Democrats would be the main party with the influence of 2:1 on the candidacy lists.
 At the same time, they also planned a second coalition block which included 4 parties.
 It was a coalition of the Croatian Peasant Party, the Istrian Democratic Assembly, the Croatian People's Party – Liberal Democrats and the Liberal Party.
 Social Democratic Action of Croatia also joined that bloc but it had no influence.

 The idea was that those two coalitions would run separately in the elections and later join forces.
 In 1999, the Croatian Democratic Union had low support.
 After a decade of destructive and clientelistic politics, they were faced with the prospect of losing the elections for the first time in modern history.
 There was a fear at the time that Franjo Tuđman would not allow the new liberal-left coalition to seize power if they won, a view which was shared by Ivica Račan.
-After Franjo Tuđman passed away in December 1999, the political stage was opened to change.
+After Franjo Tuđman died in December 1999, the political stage was opened to change.